mathesar-foundation/mathesar-wiki/community/mentoring/project-ideas/phone-number-data-type.md

 - Phone numbers should be able to be grouped by country code or area code

 ## Architectural Problems
-We need to figure out
+We need to figure out:
 - how to structure the Postgres type.
 - how to parse and store country and area codes at the DB level so that they can be used in grouping.
 - the logic for identifying columns with phone number data when data is imported.